eyeson-team/api/content/getting-started/index.md

 ```

 Redirect your client to the URL given in the `links.gui` attribute, to use
-with the eyeson pre-defined user interface.
+with the Eyeson pre-defined user interface.

 ```
 $ curl -X POST \